adjust/cocos2dx_sdk/doc/ios/ios.md

 ### 3. Add the AdjustSdk, AdSupport and iAd frameworks to your solution

-Before adding `AdjustSdk.framework` to your project, please make sure that you copy it first to `proj.ios_mac` folder in your project.
+Before adding `AdjustSdk.framework` to your project, please make sure that you first copy it to the `proj.ios_mac` folder in your project.

 Select your project in the Project Navigator.
 In the left hand side of the main view, select your target.